Skip to main content

 A Conversation between Eric Gan and Peter Cowhey

 Asian IT and Internet firms, as well as Internet-based consumer-oriented services, now dwarf the U.S. market.
 This has created a new competitive dynamic in the global IT industry, and its associated providers, producers, and startup activities in the software, shopping, games, social media and other industries.
-Meanwhile, regulatory restrictions
+Meanwhile, regulatory restrictions as well as privacy concerns loom large.
+How is this industry shaping up, and what do we need to know to understand its dynamics?

 Do Bad Times Make Good Economic Policy?
 Managing Indonesia's Economy in a Globalized World